Skip to Content

 4. Other specifics such as color, head shape, muscularity

-It’s not rational to be afraid of certain head shapes (bully breeds are seen as more intimidating, for example) but it’s not rational to be afraid of large dogs in general either so make sure to know about any specifics upfront.
+It’s not rational to be afraid of certain head shapes but it’s essential to talk to the child in question to know about any specifics upfront.

 1. Beagle